 The Witte also opened the B. Naylor Morton Research and Collections Center in 2014 to display the more than 300,000 artifacts in visible storage, as well as offer space for scholars, archivists and school children to have close encounters with the still growing collection.

-The New Witte Museum is targeted to open in 2016 with the Mays Family Center for Exhibitions and Special Events and the Zachry Family Acequia Garden, and in 2017 with a new H-E-B Lantern, Valero Great Hall, Dinosaur Hall, McLean Family Texas Wild Gallery and Kittie West Ferguson People of the Pecos Gallery, all with accompany LABS for school children and families.
+The New Witte Museum and the Zachry Family Acequia Garden opened in 2017 with a new H-E-B Lantern, Valero Great Hall, Naylor Family Dinosaur Gallery, McLean Family Texas Wild Gallery and Kittie West Nelson Ferguson People of the Pecos Gallery, all with accompany LABS for school children and families.